Jharkhand celebrates Ram temple consecration with religious fervour | Politics

 "Heartiest congratulations and best wishes to all the countrymen on the occasion of the consecration of Lord Shri Ram's temple in Ayodhya.
 I am blessed to witness this historic day," Radhakrishnan wrote on X.

-Viswa Hindu Parishad (VHP) leader Birendra Sahu said, ''Religious programmes are taking place at over 51,000 temples in Jharkhand on Monday''.
+Viswa Hindu Parishad (VHP) leader Birendra Sahu said, ''Religious programmes are taking place at over 51,000 temples in Jharkhand on Monday'' during the 'Pran Pratishtha' of Ram Lalla in Ayodhya.

+On the occasion, special rituals, prayers and recitations of the Ramayana verses were held at the Goddess Chhinnamastika temple at Rajrappa in Ramgarh district.

+Located around 70 km from Jharkhand's capital Ranchi on the confluence of rivers Bhairavi and Damodar, the Sidhpeeth temple is recognised as an ancient place of worship.

 The Jharkhand government has, on the occasion of the consecration ceremony, already declared a holiday for government schools, while its offices, other establishments and public sector banks remained closed for half a day on Monday.